 Foam is super soft and wobbly.

-The energy return of the Saucony Endorphin Elite 2 is excellent across the stride.
+The energy return of the Saucony Endorphin Elite 2 is nothing short of excellent.
 The TPEE-based IncrediRun midsole compresses deeply and rebounds quickly, helping runners feel a continuous sense of forward motion, especially at marathon and threshold paces.

 TPEE-foam decompresses well to give a propulsive feel.